digitallawyer/openlegaldictionary/_definitions/absque-hoo.md

 ---
 title: Absque Hoo
 permalink: "/definitions/absque-hoo.html"
 body: without this.
-These are technical words of denial, used ln plead-ing at common law by way of special traverse, to lntroduce the negative part of the plea, following the affirmative part or inducement.
+These are technical words of denial, used in plead-ing at common law by way of special traverse, to lntroduce the negative part of the plea, following the affirmative part or inducement.
 Martin v.
 Hammon, 8 Pa.
 270; Zents v.
 Legnard, 70 Pa.
 192; Hite v.
 Kier, 38 Pa.
 72; Reiter v.
 Morton, 96 Pa.
 229; Turnpike Co.